Contextures: The Mechanism of Representation Learning

 Key result 1: The optimal d-dimensional encoder spans the same linear space as the top-d left singular functions of P+.
 We say that such an encoder learns the contexture of P+.

 We call this linear space the top-d eigenspace.
-To see why this result is true, we can make an analogy to principal component analysis (PCA).
-Let us suppose that there are only N possible values of X, and M possible values of A. Then, a function on X is essentially an N-dimensional vector.
+To get an intuition of why this result is true, we can make an analogy to principal component analysis (PCA).
+Let us suppose that there are only N possible values of X, and M possible values of A. Then, a function on X is essentially an N-dimensional vector, and a function on A is an M-dimensional vector.
 Since TP+ is a linear operator, it is essentially an N-by-M matrix.
-Our goal is to learn a d-dimensional embedding E for the N possible values of X, which is an N-by-d matrix.
+Representation learning needs to learn a d-dimensional embedding E for the N possible values of X, so this E is an N-by-d matrix.
 PCA states that if E consists of the top-d left singular vectors of TP+, then E is the optimal d-dimensional embedding, in the sense that it minimizes the reconstruction error.

 Key result 2: The contexture can be learned by training a large model to optimize a variational objective.

-In the paper, I prove that this metehod works for a lot of machine learning paradigms, such as supervised learning, contrastive learning, denoising autoencoders, language models, etc.
+In the paper, I prove that this method works for a lot of machine learning paradigms, such as supervised learning, contrastive learning, denoising autoencoders, generative models, etc.

 Key result 3: Increasing the model size inevitably produces diminishing returns.
 Further improvement requires better contexts.